12 Most Affordable Online Colleges – Cheap Options in 2026

-Affordable online colleges (see list of cheap online colleges below) are taking off—though remote learning is certainly not a new phenomenon.
-Long before the Covid-19 pandemic forced students indoors, 19th-century correspondence courses allowed students to learn all sorts of trades, from clerical skills to mining safety.
+Affordable online colleges are taking off—though remote learning is certainly not a new phenomenon.
+Long before the COVID-19 pandemic forced students indoors, 19th-century correspondence courses allowed students to learn all sorts of trades, from clerical skills to mining safety.
 Emily Dickinson sought tutelage from her mentor Thomas Wentworth Higginson via the post, yet remained in seclusion in Amherst, Massachusetts.
 We might even consider the erudite letters of Héloïse and Abelard a form of remote learning.
 These lovers-turned-monastic scholars corresponded to teach each other their views on ethics and theology.

 Why Consider Affordable Online Colleges?

-In our current inflation, amidst a wobbly economy, high schoolers, transfer students, parents, and job-holders are considering an online degree.
-Let’s consider the cons first.
-An online education cannot offer the same camaraderie one will get from in-person classes and extracurriculars.
-Nothing can replace late-night escapades across campus, the excitement of athletic competitions, or the cavernous nooks of a college library.
-Yet these aspects are only accessories to a good education.
+In today’s wobbly economy, many high schoolers, transfer students, parents, and job holders are considering affordable online colleges.
+Let’s begin with a disclaimer: online colleges aren’t the best choice for everyone.
+Online education doesn’t offer the same camaraderie one gets from in-person classes and extracurriculars; nothing can replace late-night escapades across campus, the excitement of athletic competitions, or the nooks and crannies of a college library.
+However, these aspects are only accessories to a good education, and not everyone is interested in them when applying to college.
+Moreover, some online colleges strive to build camaraderie in other ways, such as through synchronous class sessions and even optional in-person meet-ups.

-Not everyone seeks ambiance when applying to college.
-For anyone who wants to cut costs significantly, a cheap online college is a great way to go.
-What makes remote learning more affordable is twofold.
-First, students don’t pay for on-campus amenities (think food and board).
+First, students don’t pay for on-campus amenities, like room and board.
 Other “hidden amenities” such as career and health services may be reduced, optional, or not included.
 Second, students can balance courses with a job.
-Of course, many students at in-person colleges take part-time employment to alleviate tuition stress.
-Yet remote learning provides even more flexibility in the work-life balance.
-People who hold full-time jobs may find a way to work and obtain their degree at the same time.
+Of course, many students at in-person colleges take part-time employment to alleviate tuition stress, but remote learning provides more work-life flexibility, especially for those with full-time jobs or who are raising families.

-This flexibility extends to students who are also committed to raising children or who act as family caretaker.
-Finally, another pro of remote learning is the accessibility to a variety of educations.
-The profusion of online options means that those who wish to attend a research-heavy program can do so.
+Another pro of remote learning is accessibility.
+Those who wish to attend a research-heavy program can do so.
 Meanwhile, more career-focused students can find a plethora of remote options among technical schools.
-Overall, choosing a cheap online college may mean less student debt, less stress, more flexibility at home and in work.
-It can also result in a greater intentionality when it comes to choosing your institution and major.
+Overall, choosing an affordable online college may mean less student debt, less stress, more flexibility at home and at work, and greater intentionality when choosing your institution and major.

 Next, keep in mind that some colleges will charge an additional fee per course credit hour for online courses.
-(I’ve included this fee in the ranking when it’s made available.)
 Other colleges don’t explicitly state whether tuition and fees change depending on the balance of remote courses to in-person courses.
-Finally, each college student will have a unique situation regarding educational requirements, possible lab equipment fees, in-state residency, financial aid, etc. Some college websites allow students to calculate these additional variables with an online estimator tool.
+Finally, some college students may have unique costs, such as lab equipment fees, out-of-state residency, mental health services, etc. Some college websites allow students to calculate these additional variables with an online estimator tool.

 The 12 Most Affordable Online Colleges